jwnichls/puc/README.md

 # A Warning

 This code has sat unmaintained since late 2006.
 If you can find a version of Visual Studio .NET from that era, then you will likely be able to build the C# codebase.
-I suspect it is unlikely to run on my more modern systems.
+I suspect it is unlikely to run on any more modern systems.